h1ddenpr0cess20/infinigpt-matrix/README.md

 Set up a [Matrix account](https://app.element.io/) for your bot.
 You'll need the server, username and password.

-Plug those things into the appropriate variables in the infinibot.py file.
+Plug those into the appropriate variables in the launcher.py file.

 ```
 python3 infinibot.py